Winz18/Final_Term_Project/README.md

-# Final Term Project
+# WebDev Course - Final Term Project

 ## Introduction

-**Final_Term_Project** is a web application developed using Spring Boot.
+**Final_Term_Project** is a web application developed using Spring Boot in my uni final term project.
 The project's goal is to provide a data management platform with a user-friendly interface and support for business operations.

 The project leverages modern technologies such as:
 - **Spring Boot** (Starter Web, Data JPA, Thymeleaf)